Arbalest007/Socket-Web-Server/README.md

 ## Client
 To test the client

-Start the server with "python3 server.py"
+Start the server with
+>python3 server.py

-Open another terminal window and type "python3 client.py IP PORT FILENAME" (python3 client.py 10.10.10 1024 HelloWorld.html)
+Open another terminal window and run
+>python3 client.py IP PORT FILENAME

+(python3 client.py 10.10.10 1024 HelloWorld.html)

 You will receive the server response in the terminal